 Your Air Filter Needs Changing

 If your air conditioner turns on and off right away, the unit’s filter is another common culprit.
 Dirt and debris in the filter restrict the unit’s air intake, causing seized coils that trigger a premature shutoff.
+That’s why it’s essential to replace and clean your air conditioner filters regularly.

 What to Do